Thomas Kirk (botanist): Botanical expeditions

 The New Zealand government commissioned him in 1884 to compile a report on the indigenous forests of the country and appointed him as chief conservator of forests the following year.
 Although not trained as a forester, he was in favour of sound forest conservation.
 He founded the forest and agriculture branch of the Crown Lands Department, implemented regulations to curb the misuse of forests, and was instrumental in setting aside some 800 000 acres as forest reserves by 1888.
 Kirk was recalled in 1889 from retrenchment to work on the Forest flora of New Zealand, but died in the midst of this great work.
 At the time it was hoped that the work could be published under the supervision of his son, H. B. Kirk.

 Retrenchment did not dampen Kirk's botanical enthusiasm.
-He explored The Snares, Auckland Island, Campbell Island and Antipodes Islands and Stewart Island in 1890, and in later years the headwaters of the Turakina and Rangitikei Rivers.
+He explored The Snares, Auckland Island, Campbell Island and Antipodes Islands and Stewart Island in 1890, and in later years the headwaters of the Turakina and Rangitīkei Rivers.

 Death

 Kirk died in straitened circumstances of a pleural abscess on 8 March 1898.
 He was buried in an unmarked grave in Plot 3K of Karori Cemetery in Wellington.
 He was survived by his wife, Sarah, and five of his nine children.
 His two sons Harry Borrer Kirk and Thomas William Kirk both continued their work in education, public service and agriculture.
 His eldest daughter, Amy Kirk was a teacher, church worker and charitable aid hospital visitor in Wellington.
 Another daughter Lily May Atkinson, was a well-known suffragette and temperance campaigner who became president of the Woman's Christian Temperance Union of New Zealand (1902–1905) and helped found the New Zealand Society for Protection of Women and Children in Wellington.
 His youngest daughter Cybele Ethel Kirk, a suffragist, temperance evangelist, worked with unmarried and abandoned women and became a Justice of the Peace.
 Despite appeals, his widow was denied any compassionate grant from the Government.

-Sir Joseph Dalton Hooker wrote of Kirk's death: “This is a great loss to Botany, for indeed except the late Baron von Mueller there was no other cultivator of Botany in the Southern Hemisphere who could compare with him and I have been looking for years for the Forest Flora of New Zealand by him as to a work of very great scientific importance".
+Sir Joseph Dalton Hooker wrote of Kirk's death: "This is a great loss to Botany, for indeed except the late Baron von Mueller there was no other cultivator of Botany in the Southern Hemisphere who could compare with him and I have been looking for years for the Forest Flora of New Zealand by him as to a work of very great scientific importance".